ryanw-mobile/giphy-trending/README.md

 This is a sample app originally based on the [walk through](https://medium.com/codex/android-tutorial-part-1-using-room-with-rxjava-2-dagger-2-kotlin-and-mvvm-f8a54f77d3fa) by Fahri Can.
-As I work on the project, the App now has most of its code rewritten on my own.
+As I work on the project, the App now has most of the codes rewritten on my own.

 ![Screenshot1](screenshots/screen0.png) ![Screenshot2](screenshots/screen1.png)
 ![Screenshot3](screenshots/screen2.png) ![Screenshot4](screenshots/screen3.png)